clamsproject/mmif-python/documentation/plugins.rst

 #. the package must be named ``mmif_docloc_<SCHEME>``.
 For example, to implement a handler for ``s3`` scheme, the package name must be ``mmif_docloc_s3``.
 The prefix is important as it's used in the plugin discovery process from the core ``mmif-python`` modules.
 #. the top module of the package must have a function named ``resolve``.
 The function must take a single argument, which is a :class:`str` of the document location URI.
 The function must return a :class:`str` of the local file path.
 For example, if the document location is ``s3://mybucket/myfile.mp4``, a Python user should be able to to something like this;
+#.
+Optionally (but highly recommended), the top module also can provide another function named ``help``.
+The function must take no arguments and return a :class:`str` that explains how the input string to the ``resolve`` function should be formatted.

 .. code-block:: python